simoninireland/epydemic/doc/cookbook/build-network-in-experiment.rst

 2. You're running experiments on an ``epyc`` distributed cluster, and you want to create the network worker-side to avoid passing it over the network.

-*Solution*: To solve this problem we need to understand how ``epyc`` experiments work.
+**Solution**: To solve this problem we need to understand how ``epyc`` experiments work.
 When an experiment is created, it has no parameters on which to work. before the experiment is run, its parameters are set by calling the ``set`` method.
 If this is the first time parameters have been set, the ``configure`` method gets called to configure the experiment with the given paraneters.
 If this *isn't* the first time parameters have been set, the ``deconfigure`` method gets called first to tear-down the current configuration, followed by a call to ``configure``.

+The correct palce to create the network is in the :ckass:`Dynamics` class that runs the experiment.
+Rather than pass a prototype network to the dynamics (as we would normally do, either at construction or by calling :meth:`Dynamics.setPrototypeNetwork`) we instead provide code to create (and delete) a network at appropriate points in the experimental lifecycle.
-To generate a network from a given set of parameters, then, we simply sub-class the dynamics class and override its ``configure`` method to create a network and store it using :meth:`Dynamics.setNetworkPrototype`.
-For example,
+We sub-class the dynamics class we want to use and override its ``configure`` method.
+For example, for a :class:`StochasticDynamics`:

 .. code-block:: python

-    class ERPopulation(epydemic.CompartmentedStochasticDynamics):
+    class StochasticDynamicsOverER(epydemic.StochasticDynamics):

         def configure(self, params):
             '''Create a prototype ER network when parameters are set.
 This expects a